 “The obligation for working mothers is a very precise one: the feeling that one ought to work as if one did not have children, while raising one’s children as if one did not have a job.”

 I decided that I needed to know more about where this quote came from.
 And there I was, 4 years after you wrote “The Wife Drought”, enthusiastically reading it on a road trip to Canberra (ironically) last month.
 It was singing my song.
 It was articulating the answers to all my internal exasperating thoughts about modern day parenting and turned it into some fascinating statistics surrounded with engaging and magically woven words.
 In a world where women are brought up thinking they can have their cake and eat it too, we get to parenthood and realise that there are droves of us that left university and scaled career ladders only to be suddenly jumping off the “stupid curve”.
-Not only are we trying to eat the cake, we are grocery shopping for the gluten free flour, outraged by the varying degrees of “free range” that our eggs come in, we are wondering what “good fat” really should be in our cake, we are deftly weaving our trolley through the WHOLE goddamn supermarket to get to the milk placed in the back corner to maximise our time in store and then we get home to an oven in desperate need of clean, a ticking clock and kids demanding that the cake needs to be shaped like duck!
+Not only are we trying to eat the cake, we are grocery shopping for the gluten free flour, outraged by the varying degrees of “free range” that our eggs come in, we are wondering what “good fat” really should be in our cake, we are deftly weaving our trolley through the WHOLE goddamn supermarket to get to the milk placed in the back corner to maximise our time in store and then we get home to an oven in desperate need of clean, a ticking clock and kids demanding that the cake needs to be shaped like a rubber duck!

 Our participation in the workforce has been dramatically changing because of a few things BUT it’s also not been very fair.
 As a society, women have increased their participation, we are working on building in flexibility into our work arrangements and we are still doing traditionally held “wifely” duties.
 Where society is falling down, is that we aren’t seeing our partners embrace the same opportunity to do all the things too.
 They are less likely (statistically) to ask for flexible work arrangements to enable participating in things like canteen duty, playgroup, school pick-ups and do the gift wrapping.